 HIGHER RISK-ADJUSTED RETURNS FOR CERTAIN BENCHMARK INDEXES THAT SELL SPX OPTIONS

 Two of the most popular gauges for risk-adjusted returns are the Sharpe Ratio and the Sortino Ratio.
 The next two charts show that, over a period of 32.5 years, four Cboe benchmark indexes that sell SPX options – PUT, CMBOSM, BXMDSM and BXMSM – all had higher Sharpe Ratios and Sortino Ratios than (1) “traditional” indexes such as the S&P 500, MSCI EAFE, and S&P GSCI indexes, and (2) the option-buying Cboe S&P 500 5% Put Protection Index (PPUTSM).

-    Some analysts suggest that index-option-selling strategies have had stronger risk-adjusted returns than index-option-selling strategies because of the existence of an implied volatility risk premium – implied volatility generally has been higher than realized volatility for SPX options in most years (except 2008) over the last two decades.
+Some analysts suggest that index-option-selling strategies have had stronger risk-adjusted returns than index-option-buying strategies because of the existence of an implied volatility risk premium – implied volatility generally has been higher than realized volatility for SPX options in most years (except 2008) over the last two decades.